Rraysam1/Python/README.md

 ## 📁 Project List

 ### 1. Python GUI App (Created May 2025)
-🖼️ A desktop graphical application built with Tkinter (or PyQt).
+🖼️ A desktop graphical application built with Tkinter.
 Focuses on clean interface design and event-driven programming.

-### 2. Boba Review Tracker (Created April 2025)
+### 2. Boba Review Tracker (Created May 2025)
 🧋 A command-line Python application that allows users to log and rate boba shops.
 Demonstrates file I/O, user input validation, and structured data storage.

 ### Work in Progress (Ongoing)